 Instruct the students to read the directions on the cover of the examination booklet.
-Instruct the students on how to complete the answer sheet and to fill in the heading on each page of the essay booklet that has space for it.
+Instruct the students to complete the headings on the cover of the examination booklet and on the cover and each sheet of the essay booklet that has the space for it.
+Also, instruct the students to fill in any information on the answer sheet as may be necessary.

-Students should use black or dark blue ink to write their answers to the argument essay and text-analysis response.
+Students should use black or dark blue ink to write their answers to the argument essay and text analysis response.